giacomoubaldi/SC_project/README.md

 If you want to run the total version, you have to be sure to be inside TIER-3 since the dataset are located there.
+N.B.: it can take a lot of time.
 Type on the terminal opened inside the repository:

 ```